Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-qiskit-alg.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's say that you want to run VQE on the ``ibmq_qasm_simulator`` in the cloud.
 Before you would load you IBMQ account,
-get the corresponding backend from the provider, and use it to set up a ``QuantumInstance``.
+get the corresponding backend from the provider, and use it to set up a |QuantumInstance|_.
 Now, you need to initialize
-a ``QiskitRuntimeService``, open a session and use it to instantiate your ``Estimator``.
+a ``QiskitRuntimeService``, open a session and use it to instantiate your :class:`.Estimator`.

 **Legacy VQE**